 Um, yeah.
 Riiiiight.
 Have you ever felt that way?

 OK, maybe if it were a really beautiful two-hour hike involving great weather, some waterfalls, and beautiful scenery.
 Or a bike ride through Tuscany on the way to winery… maybe.
 Maybe.
 But let’s be honest.
 For most of us, doing two hours of cardio is a chore (and a bore).
 We’re not looking forward to it, nor do we have the time or patience for that.
 We have stuff to do, and full, awesome lives to live.
 More importantly?
 It’s just not necessary.

-SAVE UP TO 40%!
-Our flagship training program is on sale!
+Get maximum results with our complete training program!
 Yet, many of us do it, because what we’ve been hearing for decades is this: